AlmogMaman/deploy-nginx-aws/README.md

 ## Public Access

 - The NGINX instance will be accessible via the browser and will return the text "yo this is nginx."
-- The instance is deployed in a private subnet and is accessed through the ALB that resists in public subnets (High Availability).
+- The instance is deployed in a private subnet and is accessed through the ALB that load balance from 2 public subnets (High Availability).

 ![PUBLIC_ACCESS](Images/access-via-browser-aws.PNG)